What Is The Procure-to-Pay Process?

 Suppliers return a bid on the job, detailing turnaround time, price, and pertinent material specifications.

 During the process of choosing suppliers, negotiations take place.
 In addition to quality, cost and delivery schedules, the procurement department will explore potential advantages such as:

 - Year-over-year price reduction

 - Future improvement in quality

 - Freight and insurance costs

-Corporate social responsibility is a rising concern among consumers, and businesses are expected to meet certain standards of sourcing in order to please their customer base.
-As a result of this social pressure, many companies have committed to fair labour and environmental standards.
-Vendors must be able to meet the same standards to avoid consumer backlash.
+Corporate social responsibility is a rising concern among consumers, and businesses are expected to meet certain standards of sourcing in order to please their customer base—and avoid needless risk exposure.
+For example, many companies have committed to fair labour and environmental standards vendors must be able to meet to avoid consumer backlash.